Best Area Rugs for Hardwood Floors

 Best Jute Rug

 Made from a renewable fiber, it can feel like a fresh choice compared to more traditional rugs.
 A proper rug pad is absolutely essential for a jute rug because its rough fibers can scratch hardwood surfaces, etching away the finish and driving dirt and stains into the wood.
+If you’re looking for rugs for every room in your house, these are the best kitchen rugs to spruce up your space.

 Best Kids Rug